 This 10-stop Neutral Density from Breakthrough has almost no color cast at all and is made from very high quality optics and coatings.
 Available in a variety of diameters, it also comes in a 6-stop and 3-stop model.
 The filter comes with a 25 year guarantee against defects in the coating or glass.

-8. Neewer Dimable LED Light Panel ($23) - A powerful, portable, dimmable LED light source photographers can toss in their bag and take anywhere for quick lighting of a subject.
+8. Neewer Dimable LED Light Panel (This item has been discontinued.
+An updated model can be found on Amazon.) - A powerful, portable, dimmable LED light source photographers can toss in their bag and take anywhere for quick lighting of a subject.
 Powered by either AA bateries, or can be adapted to work with Pansonic and Sony rechargable battery packs.
 The light panel has a knob on the side allowing you to dial up or down the overall intensity of the light to get just the right amount of output.
 The light also comes with two insertable diffusion filters for modifying the light.
 One is frosted white and the other orange for warming up your subject.
 This little light is great for photo or video.
 It can be hand held, mounted on a camera hot-shoe, or on a stand.
 I use this any time I need to place a light in a small space or when I can't bring along a lot of equipment.

 10. Photopills app for iPhone or Android ($10) - If I had to pick a single mobile phone application for photographers, Photopills would be the one.
 Described as a tool for planning photoshoots, Photopills can give you geolocated information aboud sunrise and sunset, moonrise, and moonset, golden hour and blue hour for exactly where you are or where you are going to be.
 This allows you to plan what time to arrive, where the sun will be setting or moon rising, and plan your shot with much more precision.
 There is an "Augented Reality" viewer that will let you see where the various astronomical objects will appear in your scene.
 The app also includes a host of other useful functions like exposure calculators for using neutral density filters or ones for planning star-trails in astrophotography.
 There are depth of field calculators, hyperfocal distance calculators, and more.
 Even ones for doing time lapse.
 It's an incredibly useful and funcational app.
 You get a lot of value for $10!